gryphius/port-forward/README.md

 Usage examples:

-1.
-forward the webserver port 80 to your local machine:
+1. Forward the webserver port 80 to your local machine:

 ```
 ./port-forward.py -v -e 80
 ```

-2. In python 3:
+2. Use as a function:

 ``` Python
 import portforwardlib